 1. Enjoying privacy and comfort in your own home

 The decision to purchase New York City real estate requires a significant and long-term financial commitment, so it is essential that it is thought of while considering all.
 Some choose to move to New York for reasons related to their employment, others because of family and there are many other reasons for moving which may require a change in lifestyle.
-Purchasing property is more time-consuming affair than the practice of renting.
+Purchasing property is a more time-consuming affair than the practice of renting.

 Someone who has purchased their home will usually be eager to settle down in their new abode.
 The primary concern for the homeowner has to deal with their privacy and comfort.
 The new owner will also want to think of ways that they can personalize their new home, and this might mean some renovation or modifications to the existing floor plan.
 However, most people usually stick with upgrading kitchen appliances and bathroom remodeling.